 If you visit the audio forums, you’ll find users arguing over the quality of this EQ or that, this compressor versus another, etc. Personally, I find the discussions a tempest in a teapot.
 Presonus plug-ins are generally top-notch and perfectly capable of producing professional results without resorting to third-party offerings.
 The same as with nearly all DAWs.

 A major boon for starving (or simply cheap) musicians is that the $99 Artist version of Studio One now supports third-party VSTs without having to purchase an $80 add-in.
-Formerly, only Presonus’s own were allowed without the add-in—a major limitation for folks already married to favorite virtual instruments.
+Formerly, only Presonus’s own proprietary plug-ins were allowed—a major limitation for folks already married to favorite non-Presonus virtual instruments.
 There’s also a Studio Prime version that’s free though obviously, a lot of stuff is missing.
-You can compare versions
+You can compare versions here.

 As I mentioned up front, there’s also the new Sphere service that includes the professional version of Studio One; my personal favorite notation program—Notion; collaborative features and 30GB of online storage; and all the plug-ins and add-ons that Presonus markets.
 At $15 a month, Sphere is a steal.
 Especially when you consider that Pro Tools is $35 monthly without all the plug-ins, and the perpetual license for Studio One 5 Professional is $399.